-Report 1: Date completed: // Course: Topic: Grade on paper or a pproval of faculty / member: - Report 2: Date completed: // Course: Topic: Grade on paper or a pproval of faculty / member: - indiv inclu inter or be follo vidual student pr iding pre-interve evention.
-Report e approved by a s resenting with an acade ention data and data co must either have receiv of an intervention conducted with an emic or social-behavioral problem, ellected after implementation of the ved a grade of B- or better in a course lty member.
-Intervention report can Report 1: Date completed: // Course: Topic: Grade on paper or a pproval of faculty / member: - cond lucted with a clas ssroom teacher or pare of a consultation intervention ent as the consultee.
-Your report must acted after implementation of the include pre-intervention data and data collected after implementation of the intervention.
+Report 1: Date completed: / / Course: Topic: Grade on paper or a approva ul of facu alty member: Report 2: Date completed: Topic: Grade on paper or a approva al of facu ılty member:

+b.
+Receive a passing score on a written report of an intervention conducted with an individual student presenting with an academic or social-behavioral problem, including pre-intervention data and data collected after implementation of the intervention.
 Report must either have received a grade of B- or better in a course or be approved by a school psychology faculty member.
-Intervention report can follow assessment results used for (a) or (b) above.
+Intervention report can follow assessment results used for (a) above.

+Report 1:

-Date completed:// Course: Topic: Grade on paper or approval of faculty mem ber:
+Date completed: / / Course: Topic: